 Through BossPitch, I realized I was leaving money on the table!
 With a newfound confidence, I increased my rates.
 Based on the difference (of my increased rates), the course more than paid for itself after just two campaigns!
 In other words, my rates were high enough that I didn't “double them” right off the bat, but I was able to pay for the course in less than two campaigns based off the difference from what I did increase them to!

-If you sign up for BossPitch using my affiliate code, then you will also get a 60 minute one-on-one session with me for free!
+If you sign up for BossPitch using my affiliate link, then you will also get a 60 minute one-on-one session with me for free!

 This session can be used to talk about pitching, or ANYTHING blog/business related!
 Whether you want to talk about pitching, a blog audit, graphic design, content strategy, social media strategy, or a little bit of everything!
 That's right, a $275 value, 60 minute “pick my brain” session for FREE.

-If you still want more info on BossPitch, visit this post and if you scroll down to the bottom there is a video Q&A with some past students about there experience!
+If you still want more info on BossPitch, visit this post and if you scroll down to the bottom there is a video Q&A with some past students about their experience!